 Replete with fully choreographed routine, ‘Lotus Flower’ provided the world with its first taste of the record and it serves as a logical entrance point to this imperfect beast.
 Another not especially unconventional song structure torn asunder by more manipulation of the rhythm track – though far less extreme than in some cases here – it’s actually quite normal Radiohead fare with brooding bass and the lyric “there’s an empty space inside my heart”.
 It’s a delicately crafted song which is all the better for following on from ‘Feral’ as the antidote to something altogether giddying.

 Unless my memory is playing tricks on me, there’s been some sense that every Radiohead album since ‘Kid A’ onwards has been a disappointment, albeit from different quarters each time.
 Once you’ve set a precedent for doing something a little different, people are braced for each new release.
 With the excitement of hearing new music by a favourite band is mixed the preconceived notion that it will be difficult listening and that it will require a bit of work.
 Just like you look for idiocy in the words of a moron, it’s almost a sport to spot the oddities in a new Radiohead album.
 My advice is quite simple.
 Put the record on and see what you think.
 Then put in on again.
 And again.
 I’ve no idea where this ranks alongside their previous work and, for the time being at least, I don’t particularly care.
 It doesn’t strike me as their masterwork but I’m a huge fan of the band and I’ve got a new album of theirs to listen to.
-Last time I checked, that’s actually a good thing.
+As far as I’m concerned, that’s actually a good thing.